 Background to the EDS

 The EDS was first launched for the NHS in November 2011.
-In November 2012, Shared Intelligence published their report ‘Evaluation of the equality delivery system for the NHS’ which looked at how the EDS had been adopted across NHS organisations.
-Based on this evaluation and subsequent engagement with the NHS and key stakeholders, a refreshed EDS – known as EDS2 – was made available in November 2013.
+In November 2012, Shared Intelligence published their report ‘’ which looked at how the EDS had been adopted across NHS organisations.
+Based on this evaluation and subsequent engagement with the NHS and key stakeholders, a refreshed EDS – – was made available in November 2013.

 A review of the EDS2 was undertaken to incorporate system changes and take account of the new system architecture for Integrated Care Systems.
-Through collaboration and co-production and taking into account the impact of COVID-19, the EDS has been updated and EDS 2022 is now available for live testing during 2022/23.
+Through collaboration and co-production and taking into account the impact of COVID-19, the EDS has been updated and EDS 2022 was live tested during 2022/23.

 The main purpose of the EDS was, and remains, to help local NHS systems and organisations, in discussion with local partners and local populations, review and improve their performance for people with characteristics protected by the Equality Act 2010.
 By using the EDS 2022, NHS organisations can also be helped to deliver on the Public Sector Equality Duty.

-EDS 2022 is aligned to NHS England’s Long term Plan and its commitment to an inclusive NHS that is fair and accessible to all.
+EDS 2022 is aligned to NHS England’s and its commitment to an inclusive NHS that is fair and accessible to all.